-1. Disconnect wire at horn cable connector on
+Disconnect wire at horn cable connector on steering column to prevent horn from blowing.

-steering column to prevent horn from blowing.
+2. On solid spoke steering wheel, carefully pry out the horn button cap, then remove the contact cup, spring, and contact plate which are attached to wheel hub by three screws and spacer bushings.

-2. On solid spoke steering wheel, carefully pry out the horn button cap.
-On flexible steering wheel, pry off the monogram and bezel assembly, then remove the horn button operating wheel which is attached by three screws.
+2a.
+On flexible steering wheel, pry off the monogram and bezel assembly and remove the horn button operating wheel which is attached by three screws.